-We are a worldwide network of over 240 churches, charities, peace-building centres, and educational and training organisations, including ICONS, International Cross of Nails Schools, all inspired by the Coventry story of destruction, rebuilding and renewal, and active in reconciliation in our own ways.
+We are a worldwide network of some 250 churches, charities, peace-building centres, and educational and training organisations, including ICONS, International Cross of Nails Schools, all inspired by the Coventry story of destruction, rebuilding and renewal, and active in reconciliation in our own ways.

 All partners adhere to the three guiding principles of the Community of the Cross of Nails: Healing the wounds of history, Learning to live with difference and celebrate diversity, and Building a culture of peace.
 We are guided by the words ‘Father Forgive’, and we pray the Litany of Reconciliation on a regular basis.

 Today, our greatest numbers of partners are in Germany, the UK & Ireland and the USA, but we also have sizeable numbers in South Africa, Canada, the Netherlands and Central and Eastern Europe; overall, we have partners in 45 countries across five continents.
 Different partners may focus on political, racial, religious, social or economic reconciliation; they may address war and violent conflict, post conflict restoration or healing; their work can have broad and far-reaching, national or regional consequences, or it can make a significant difference to local communities and individual people’s lives.
 Partners support one another, pray for one another and share with one another.

 Find out how here.